-Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Res Cil_PDCS 11 Bell Cornwell LLP on behalf of TRAD Properties LLP 3.
+Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Response Cil_PDCS 11 Bell Cornwell LLP on behalf of TRAD Properties LLP 3.
 Proposed CIL Rates & Charging Area OBJECT - to the proposed levy of £425 per square metre for hotel use.
 Proposed charge for residential uses - Support the proposed rate for residential in charging zone 3, which is £35 per sq.m.
 However, we would emphasise the need for the proposed approach to retain sufficient flexibility to allow some negotiation on the levy where reasonable site specific circumstances dictate the need for this.
 Proposed charge for hotel uses - Objects to the proposed rate for hotel use.
 The proposed rate for hotel use is not differentiating between different parts of the Borough.
 A blanket district-wide approach of this kind could be counter-productive to the attainment of wider regeneration objectives.
 New hotel development in relatively low value areas in the Borough will be deterred, which will have the effect of undermining the regeneration of those areas where new hotels might be able to form an important part of future development.
-For example, the proposed charge would render a new hotel development in Bromley-by-Bow unviable and thus undermine the ability to attain comprehensive development of that area.
-The Council h several of the adjusted for h ensure the intr local Core Stra striking an ap fund infrastruc economic viat whole across has updated its viability evidence he proposed CIL rates have been thotels and other non-residential uses to introduction of CIL positively enables the strategy objectives to be delivered, by appropriate balance between the need to ructure and the impact of CIL on iability of development, when taken as a as the borough.
+For example, the proposed charge would render a new hotel development in Bromley-by-Bow unviable and thus undermine the ability to attain comprehensive development of that area. fund infrastructure and the impact of CIL on economic viability of development, when taken as a whole across the borough.